Henry Ford + MSU Distinguished Cancer Research Lecture Series

 Faculty members, research staff, graduate/medical students, and health care professionals are invited to join this hybrid seminar series.
 Lectures will be on the third Wednesday of every month from noon to 1 p.m.
 (EST/EDT), alternating between the Henry Ford Health campus in Detroit and the Michigan State University campus in East Lansing.
 Lunch will be provided for in-person attendees.

 No registration is required to participate in the Henry Ford + MSU Distinguished Cancer Research Lecture Series.
+Please note that the Henry Ford + MSU Distinguished Cancer Research Lecture Series is not recorded.

 LOCATION